-Would it be nice if you can have a protective layer on your computer to prevent bad things from happening when you run strange things from the internet or open strange attachments?
-Well, you can – with the Windows Sandbox.
+Wouldn’t it be great if your computer could have a protective layer that prevents bad things from happening when you run strange things from the internet or open strange attachments?
+You can, however, using the Windows Sandbox.

 Windows Sandbox is a great feature you should definitely take a look at.
 Here are some of the best features of Windows Sandbox: